 The problems I ran into were these:

 - The part of the apple not protected by skin doesn’t hold caramel very well and it will all slide off unless you dip, drop, and dock inside the fridge real fast.
-You can pat that part dry with a paper towel as well, before dipping to ensure maximum caramel hold.
+You should pat the apple flesh dry with a paper towel before dipping to ensure maximum caramel hold.

 - Secondly, it takes time for the caramel to harden.